a-flyleaf/toyshelf/about.md

 ## Why not use Toyhouse?
 ### The Cool and Friendly Reason
 - Coding everything from scratch offers me <em style="text-transform:uppercase;font-style:normal;">all</em> the customization.
 At the time of writing every page follows the same template, but hypothetically, I *could* deck every single one out individually with CSS if I wanted to; no premium membership necessary!
 - Relatedly, I am a strong proponent of [owning one's platform](https://a-flyleaf.github.io/blog/own-your-platform).
 Is Toyhouse a social media website?
 Not really, I don't think.
-But would I rather go "my city now" on it anyway? *Heck yeah.*
+But would I rather go "my city now" anyway? *Heck yeah.*

 ### the snooty elitist reason
 - I have an irrational internalized-cringe-borne aversion to treating characters like "toys"; if they don't have a story, I'd hesitate to call them full-fledged Characters™.
+	- <small>Obligate disclaimer that this is a Me&nbsp;Thing, not a value judgment on Toyhouse or its users!
+Hell, if I'd discovered Toyhouse earlier into my internet adventures, I might be an avid user today.</small>
 - When I *do* have Characters™, I want their traits to come across through, y'know, *the story,* and not by spelling everything out in wiki-esque character profiles.
 - *And yet!* I am not immune to "characters" without established canons.
 [Some of them]({%include url.html%}/misc) are designs that have stuck around for some significant degree of time (as in I didn't just draw them once and then forget); [others]({%include url.html%}/disaster-crew) are interconnected *somehow*, possibly, but since I haven't gotten around to coalescing any sort of Story Canon besides the context of those connections, they occupy a similar canonical limbo.
 - Figured a Toyhouse-esque site would be a good compromise between having an info hub and committing to an Official Repository™, so here we are!

-> Obligate disclaimer, in case the subheader wasn't clear enough, that this is a Me Thing---not a value judgment on Toyhouse or its users!
-Hell, if I'd discovered Toyhouse earlier into my internet adventures, I might be an avid user today.

 TL;DR am full of self